Understanding the function of the

 2. Failure of charging system.

-Given good connections, there are two conditions under which the AMP indicator may light, but add to that, frequently occurring faults due to subtle corrosion and/or poor connections, locating and remedying the trouble can get complicated…fast!
+Given good connections, these are two conditions under which the AMP indicator may light, but add to that, frequently occurring faults due to subtle corrosion and/or poor connections, locating and remedying the trouble can get complicated…fast!

 Following an order of Simplest-to-Complicated fault isolation, check Fuse 1 and associated connections first, then Charging system, breaking this into Generator, then Voltage Regulator, components.